-Kiribati - an island state in the middle of the Pacific - is sinking.
-Scientist say that if the sea keeps rising, by 2050 Kiribati might be among the first countries to disappear from the world map.
+The Republic Kiribati - a small island state in the middle of the Pacific - is sinking.
+Scientist say that if the sea keeps rising, by the end of this century Kiribati might be among the first countries to disappear from the world map.

 One day I confronted a young woman with the possible destiny of her country.
 She looked at me for some time, then asked me: "Sanne, do you really think we're going to sink?"